 If you also don’t want to damage your blender, then always keep in mind to remove the harder components.
 Parts of the fruits like peels, cores, and seeds can be harder on the blades.

 Although, these components are rich in nutritional values, after all, removing these might prolong the life of your blender.

 Blending & Straining the produce

-After selecting the right ingredients for your juice, it’s time to throw them into the blender and then straining the unnecessary pulp out.
+After selecting the right ingredients for your juice, it’s time to throw them into the blender and then strain the unnecessary pulp out.

 But before proceeding to blend and strain, read the following tips to do it professionally.

 4. Larger chunks are better

 Try making the chunks a little bit larger than usual.
 About 1-2 inches will be better.
 Larger chunks will make the juicing process easier and meanwhile, it may also decrease the stress on the blades of your blender.

 Try making the chunks in uniform size, as far as you can.